jai-python3/validation-component-bootstrap-utils/README.md

 6. Implement support to generate the Enum classes.<br>

+7. Implement support to add the equality checks for the values in the classmethods.<br>

 ## In-Progress

-7. Implement support to add the equality checks for the values in the classmethods.<br>

 ## To-Do

+8. Implement support to determine the datatype of each column e.g.: int, float, str, bool<br>
+8.1.
+For integers and floats, determine the range of allowable values<br>
+8.2.
+For strings, determine the longest common prefix and the longest common suffix<br>